MarkBaz/AdvancedTextToSpeechApp/README.md

   -Transforms your excel or your word file to speech.

-  -Tupports encoding and decoding of ROT13 and ATBASH.
+  -Supports encoding and decoding of ROT13 and ATBASH.

   -Makes you able to modify volume, pitch and rate of the robots voice.